Meet the Librarians

-Gary Newhouse, winner of the 2003 Illinois Academic Librarian of the Year Award, is the Dean of Library and Media Services at Oakton Community College.
-As such, his responsibilities include administration of the college’s library, media production and distribution, the Koehnline Museum of art, alternative education and distance learning services.
+Gary Newhouse, winner of the 2003 Illinois Academic Librarian of the Year Award, is the Dean of Library and Online Learning at Oakton Community College.
+As such, his responsibilities include administration of the college’s library, the Koehnline Museum of art, alternative education and distance learning services.

 Gary has held the office of President of NILRC (a consortium of community college, college and university libraries), was a member of the Coordinating Committee of the Illinois Cooperative Collection Management Program, the Steering Committee of the North Suburban Higher Education Consortium, and the Executive Committee of the Illinois Association of College and Research Libraries.

 Gary is interested in books, carpentry, gardens, philosophy, neuro-psychology, and music.
 His favorite music includes blues, tunes from the 1960s, and folk.
 In fact, he plays in the local band, The Folktons, along with several of his colleagues from Oakton.

 Email: garyn at oakton.edu